asuh/front-end-windows/readme.md

 ## Python

 Even if you don't use Python in your day to day, it's likely you'll encounter something that requires it.
 Older WSL distros probably include Python 2.x by default.
-Version 2 is years outdated and almost all python can and should run with a minimum of version 3.
-Let's update python!
+Version 2 is years outdated so let's install version 3!

 Even if you already installed it with `choco`, let's install the latest python using Windows Terminal on your **WSL command line**.
-(Remember to update `apt` if  you're doing this at a later date)

     sudo apt update
     sudo apt install python3 python3-pip python3-venv

-After installation, open a new terminal tab or window to make sure it installed correctly.
+After installation, open a new terminal tab to make sure it installed correctly.

     python3 --version
     pip3 --version